Chambers of Tom Bradford

 4. There may be times when my professional commitments clash.
 If I identify a possible clash of commitments and I am unable to work on your case I will do my best to notify you and rearrange our consultation call.

 The work I will carry out

-6. If subsequent work is needed on this matter, and I am available to do the extra work, there will need to be another letter of agreement between us.
+6. There is no fee for the initial consultation call itself, but if subsequent work is needed on this matter after our call, then there will be another letter of agreement between us.

 The range of work barristers can carry out (but NOT included in these instructions for our consultation call)